 Customers’ trust is a matter of fact that supports businesses in securing their market position.
-Before your prospect turns into your customer, they likely go through your content to determine whether your business offers are reliable.
+Before your prospect turns into your customer, they likely review your content to determine whether your business offers are reliable.

 They spend time researching solutions for their problem only after they think of selecting you.

-Every prospect has different reasons to land on your content, which is why incorporating inbound marketing benefits businesses in understanding customers and accomplishing their business goals.
+Every prospect has different reasons to land on your content, so incorporating inbound marketing benefits businesses in understanding customers and accomplishing their business goals.

-Inbound marketing focuses on delivering content that creates value for prospects, then converts them into customers.
+Inbound marketing focuses on delivering content that creates value for prospects and converts them into customers.

 In fact, inbound marketing is all about attracting prospects to your business by delivering content through any medium, such as blog posts, social media, e-books, search engine optimization, and webinar, to add revenue to the business.